camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/webapp/README.md

 ### Frontend

 The frontend is self-explanatory.
-You upload a .bpmn File and then click either **check** or **convert**.
+You upload .bpmn Files and then click either **check** or **convert**.

 **check** will allow you to review all infos, tasks and warnings directly in the browser.

-**convert** will download you a converted .bpmn File that consists of all the infos, tasks and warnings you have seen in the browser as well.
+**convert** will download you the converted .bpmn Files that consists of all the infos, tasks and warnings you have seen in the browser as well.

 ### Rest API

 The API offers 2 methods:

 `POST /check`: Requires the usage of `FormData`.
-The formdata needs to consist of a field `file` which is the .bpmn File.
+The formdata needs to consist of fields `files` which are the .bpmn Files.
 It will return:

 `200`: Everything fine.
-The body contains the [check result](./../core/src/main/java/org/camunda/community/converter/BpmnDiagramCheckResult.java).
+The body contains a list of [check results](./../core/src/main/java/org/camunda/community/converter/BpmnDiagramCheckResult.java).

 `POST /convert`: Requires the usage of `FormData`.
-The formdata needs to consist of a field `file` which is the .bpmn File plus a field `appendDocumentation` which is a boolean and controls whether the messages are also appended to the documentation section of each BPMN element.
+The formdata needs to consist of fields `files` which are the .bpmn Files plus a field `appendDocumentation` which is a boolean and controls whether the messages are also appended to the documentation section of each BPMN element.
 It will return:

 `200`: Everything fine.
-The body contains a `Blob` which can be saved as a file and is your converted BPMN diagram.
+The body contains a zipped `Blob` which can be saved as a file and is a zip archive containing your converted BPMN diagrams.

 These error can occur on both endpoints: